 - Projects that include a multi-disciplinary team approach (Roles, responsibilities, collaboration strategies, timing of contributions)

-Applicants will submit a “letter of intent”, briefly describing the project research.
-Then, if invited to continue, submit a full proposal (of no more than 1500 words), a project budget and a letter of support from a faculty advisor.
+Applicants will submit a “letter of intent” (LOI), briefly describing the project research.
+Then, if invited to continue, submit a full proposal (of no more than 1500 words), a project budget and a letter of support from a faculty advisor within two weeks.
 Please submit any relevant literature, citations, precedents, prior work, or other documentation that will help the committee understand the impact and rationale for the project.

 The submitted detailed project budget should reflect the described project activities, and should include any other requested or acquired funding sources.
 If anticipated cost for the overall project exceed the request, please explain what portions this grant will fund or what funds will be used to complete the project.
 A budget template has been included in the online application for your use.